Research and Graduate Studies Training programs

-Research and graduate training programs in the College of Veterinary Medicine are supported by modern laboratory facilities, including numerous individual laboratories devoted to basic and clinical research, central research facilities designated for multidisciplinary use, specialized core service laboratory facilities, and modern animal housing facilities.
-The College has a 40,000 square foot equine hospital, three equine barns, and a new 120,000-square-foot Veterinary Academic Building.
+Research and graduate training programs in the College of Veterinary Medicine are supported by modern laboratory facilities, including numerous individual laboratories devoted to basic and clinical research facilities designated for multidisciplinary use, specialized core service laboratory facilities and modern animal housing facilities.
+The college has a 40,000 square-foot equine hospital, three equine barns and a 20,000 square-foot Veterinary Academic Building.
 A $56 million small animal hospital opened in 2010, and a new primary care and dentistry addition opened in 2019.

 The Department of Physiological Sciences is responsible for teaching, clinical service and research involving basic physiology and toxicology.
 Major research programs include environmental toxicology, the neurosciences, and respiratory and cardiac physiology.